Bylaws of the College Assembly in the College of Liberal Arts and Sciences

 - The CAC reviews and discusses the proposed change, and a two-thirds majority of the CAC membership votes to forward the motion to the full CA.

-- Once forwarded to the CA, a two-week initial review period is provided, at which point the CAC further revises the bylaws and then sends it back out to the CA for a second two-week review period and a vote by the CA via e-mail.
+- Once forwarded to the CA, a two-week initial review period is provided.
+Once the initial review period has passed, the CAC makes any additional necessary revisions to the bylaws and then sends it back out to the CA for a two-week vote by the CA via e-mail.

 - A meeting of the CA may be called during the process if a discussion is warranted (in line with the procedures outlined above) with feedback provided to the CAC.